Trees are now available for the 2024 growing season, with an updated list of varieties.

 Some of our varieties

-We currently have small production capabilities for fifteen varieties of apples, with several more planned for coming years.
+We currently have small production capabilities for twenty varieties of apples, with several more planned for coming years.
 These are a mixture of established cultivars and new introductions.
-Below is a list of what we have available in some quantity for spring, 2023, with the quantity in stock.
+Below is a list of what we have available in some quantity for the 2024 growing season.
 The names link to descriptions, and pictures if possible.
 All trees are grafted on hardy Bud 118 rootstock.

 A link to a list of our experimental or out of production varieties is at the bottom of the page.